Demotion Without Job Description Considered Constructive Discharge

 Adverse actions generally include those actions that negatively impact an employee – such as firing, failing to hire and actions that make a work intolerable.
 The bottom line – your race should not be a factor in any employment decision.
 If you believe your employer has improperly made decisions about your employment based on used your race or color, it is important to consult with an experienced employment discrimination attorney at once to determine your next steps.

-For more information and to answer your employment discrimination questions, please contact the dedicated Georgia race discrimination lawyers at Buckley & Klein, LLP for a confidential consultation.
+For more information and to answer your employment discrimination questions, please contact the dedicated Georgia race discrimination lawyers at The Buckley Law Firm, LLC for a confidential consultation.